misakey/dev-manifesto/getting_skilled.md

 # Getting skilled

-This will be a knowledge center filled with ressources to gain technical knowlege on our stack.
+This will be a knowledge center filled with resources to gain technical knowlege on our stack.

 _________